 It shall be the policy of LCC Library to hold regular, scheduled staff meetings.
 The purpose of staff meetings shall be to:

 Any staff member may submit agenda items.
 Submitted items shall be designated information, discussion, and/or action.
-Agenda items shall be submitted 48 hours in advance.
-Agendas will be published 24 hours in advance.
+Agenda items should be submitted 24 hours in advance.

 Purpose and Charge: